root-project/jsroot/docs/JSROOT.md

 - interactive - enable/disable interactive functions 0-disable all, 1-enable all
 - noselect - hide file-selection part in the browser (only when file name is specified)
 - mathjax - use MathJax for latex output
+- style - name of TStyle object to define global JSROOT style

 For instance: